|Special Character Handling|

 $name = "O'Neill"; $query = "UPDATE tbl3 SET name='$name' WHERE id=12345";which is interpreted by SQL as:

-One may encode the quotes as ' or ' and " or " respectively: in HTML it will look the same, but it is not really the same in the database.
+One may encode the quotes as ' or ' and " or " respectively (i.e. the htmlspecialchars()-treatment as used in HTML): in HTML it will look the same, but it is not really the same in the database.
 So not a good solution either.

 SQL allows an escape code in strings through the backslash \: the next character will be taken literally in the string.
 This is valid for strings enclosed by single quotes or by double quotes.
 And the same escape method applies to PHP !

 Problem solved.
-And it prevents simple SQL-inserts at the same time.
+And it may prevent simple SQL-inserts at the same time.

-But here as well, make sure you perform addcslashes only once, otherwise you may get backslashes in your database.
+But here as well, make sure you perform addslashes() only once, otherwise you get backslashes in your database.
+If for some reason you need to have the orignal form back, use stripslashes().